Grant Funding Resources

 Proposal Development – Methodological and Statistical Plan

 The Office of Research & External Relations will work with researchers throughout the proposal cycle.
 Our goal is to improve the overall success rates of grant applications.
 Please contact the Research Data Analyst well in advance of the grant competition deadline if you require assistance (minimum 2 weeks).
 This service is offered at no cost to our faculty members for grants where funds will be held either partially or in full at the LSBFON.
-Research proposal support includes:
+Statistical support for proposal development for grants that will be held at affiliated institutions will be provided on a cost-recovery model: the fee is $85/hour.
+Rates may increase annually on April 1.
+Please note: Support for proposal development for grants that will be held at LSBFON will be prioritized.

 - Providing expertise on research designs and methods